Ivy-Apps/ivy-wallet/README.md

 **Do you know?
 Ask yourself.**

-1) How much money in total do I have?
+1) How much money do I have in total?

 2) How much did I spend this month and where?